Multimodal Automated Fact-Checking: A Survey: Datasets and Modeling Approaches

-\textbf{Input.} Benchmarks include claim detection in single (e.g. only audio~\citep{DBLP:conf/misdoom/MarosAV21}) and multiple modalities (e.g. video/image/text~\citep{PrabhakarGNG21}).
-For datasets with unimodal input (e.g. image, audio, or video)~\citep{DBLP:journals/corr/abs-2205-12617, Garimella2020, DBLP:conf/misdoom/MarosAV21, ShangKZ021}, the written or spoken claim is extracted from the input first.
-Several efforts~\citep{ZhangSGLLZA018,KouZSW20,NielsenM22} collect image-based social media posts verified by fact-checking organizations, from a variety of platforms, including Weibo's official rumor debunking systems~\citep{JinCGZL17}, Twitter~\citep{cheema-etal-2022-mm, NielsenM22}, and Reddit~\citep{ZhangSGLLZA018}.
-These efforts assume that the claim is given explicitly.
+\textbf{Input.} Typical inputs to claim detection are unimodal, including image~\citep{Garimella2020, qu2022}, audio~\citep{DBLP:conf/misdoom/MarosAV21}, and video~\citep{ShangKZ021, qi2023}, which are collected from social media platforms such as WhatsApp and TikTok (see Table~\ref{tab:detection}).
+The written or spoken claim is extracted from the input at this stage before fact-checking it.

-\textbf{Output.} Claim detection is typically framed as a classification task, where models predict whether claims are factually-verifiable or check-worthy~\citep{PrabhakarGNG21, cheema-etal-2022-mm}.
-The verdict for factual-verifiability is often a binary label (i.e.\ true/false) in datasets~\citep{JinCGZL17,ShangKZ021}.
-For check-worthiness, \citet{PrabhakarGNG21} define three categories of check-worthy claims in multimodal content: statistical/numerical claims, claims about world events/places/noteworthy individuals, and other factual claims. \citet{cheema-etal-2022-mm} extend the binary labels for textual check-worthiness~\citep{DBLP:conf/cikm/HassanLT15, Barron-CedenoEN20, gupta-etal-2021-lesa} with images to identify and prioritize potentially non-factual claims.
-A tweet is considered check-worthy if it is harmful, breaking news, or up-to-date.
+\textbf{Output.} Claim detection is typically framed as a classification task.
+Models predict if a claim is checkable or check-worthy~\citep{PrabhakarGNG21, cheema-etal-2022-mm, BarronCedenoACMEGHRSNCAN23}.
+The verdict for factual-verifiability is often binary~\citep{JinCGZL17,ShangKZ021}.
+For check-worthiness, \citet{PrabhakarGNG21} defines three categories of multimodal claims: statistical/numerical claims, claims about world events/places/noteworthy individuals, and other factual claims. \citet{cheema-etal-2022-mm} extend the binary labels for textual check-worthiness~\citep{DBLP:conf/cikm/HassanLT15} with images to be considered as well.
+A tweet is considered check-worthy if it is potentially harmful, breaking news, or up-to-date.

-\textbf{Modeling approaches.} We group existing approaches for claim detection into: $(i)$ \emph{content-based} methods which only rely on the input content, and $(ii)$ \emph{context-based} methods that incorporate further context (e.g.\ metadata, related social media activities).
-Early content-based systems only use surface features of the input's textual part for detection~\citep{Gupta13,boididou2014challenges}.
-Later content-based efforts use neural networks to jointly learn representations across modalities and capture the relationships among them~\citep{ WangMJYXJSG18, KhattarG0V19, qian2021hierarchical, wu-etal-2021-multimodal}.
-In contrast, context-based methods encode the surrounding claim context to inform decisions~\citep{Kochkina2017TuringAS,Guo2018RumorDW,lu-li-2020-gcan}, e.g. tree structure networks to encode conversation threads~\citep{Ma2018RumorDO, MaG20} or graph neural networks to model propagation structure~\citep{ monti2019fake,li-etal-2020-exploiting,WeiHZYH20}.
-Other efforts construct heterogeneous graphs to capture multimodal data~\citep{YuanMZHH19, yang2020rumor, ZhengZGWZ022}.
-One other popular approach is to use comments on social media posts to model the propagation pattern~\citep{ZhangSGLLZA018,KouZSW20,ShangKZ021} of the input.